 In Australia, a product test typically involves being paid in samples, cash, or in-kind for your time.
 It works like this: Brands and market research companies send you something to review, along with instructions to put it to use and test it out.
 In return, you'll need to provide feedback.
 Honest feedback is important.

 You may be asked to report the pros and cons of the product or service, along with your likes and dislikes.
 You might be asked to try using a product in a certain way, to help determine if there are any issues with the way it functions.
 Sometimes, product testing requires you to complete a survey, either online or on paper.
 Occasionally, you may be asked to participate in a focus group with other product testers.
 These are usually held at central locations around Australia.

-Other product testing opportunities may ask you to provide images as well as video in your reviews.
-As an example, when trialling food products, it's likely that you will be required to provide feedback on the flavouring, aroma and even how packaging feels.
+Other product testing opportunities may ask you to provide images as well as videos in your reviews.
+As an example, when trialling food products, it's likely that you will be required to provide feedback on the flavouring, aroma, and even how packaging feels.

 While product testing isn't for everyone, it can offer plenty of benefits.
 Of course, it's important to only work with trusted, reputable sites in Australia – which is where our list of genuine opportunities comes in!

 What it is: A trusted global product testing site that's home to thousands of product ratings and reviews.
 The site offers a wide range of everyday products from major brands, which means there are plenty of opportunities to sample products.
 It's free and easy to join the club and get access to exclusive product tests, weekly competitions, and more.